openresty-community/lua-resty-odbc/README.markdown

 https://github.com/openresty/lua-nginx-module/#readme

 This Module is implementation of ODBC database access standard based on Lua.
 It wraps the unix-ODBC C library and is a fully asynchronous model.
 Developers can use this module in a synchronous manner, which simplifies business development complexity.
 In addition, the module also provides long transaction timeout detection and abort capabilities.
-Developers can send sql to the database by the ODBC asynchronous interface and set execute timeout. if the query execute timeout, the module can detect and automatically kill the connection
+Developers can send sql to the database by the ODBC asynchronous interface and set execution timeout. if the query execution timeout, the module can detect and automatically kill the connection

 Synopsis
 ========